nufke/loxberrypwa/docs/Status.md

 # Status

+This page lists the development status of the controls and subcontrols, and future requirements and features.
+For additional requests or ideas, you can raise an [issue](https://github.com/nufke/loxberrypwa/issues) or submit a [pull request](https://github.com/nufke/loxberrypwa/pulls).

 ## Controls

-This page lists the development status of the controls and subcontrols.

 | (Sub)Control             | Status            |
 |--------------------------|-------------------|